huggingface/transformers/examples/flax/text-classification/README.md

 where task name can be one of cola, mnli, mnli-mm, mrpc, qnli, qqp, rte, sst2, stsb, wnli.

 Using the command above, the script will train for 3 epochs and run eval after each epoch.
-Once training is done, it will run a few predictions on the test set and output the predictions.
 Metrics and hyperparameters are stored in Tensorflow event files in `---output_dir`.
 You can see the results by running `tensorboard` in that directory: